 Now it's time for the class to write their own poems.
-This can be as guided or as creative an exercise as you would like.
-They could use the examples from the board and base their poem closely on Chief Dan George's or you could give them the option to use this style to describe something other than nature, such as outer space.
-Alternatively, students could use the original poem and simply extend it with further ideas.
+This can be as guided or as creative an exercise as you like.
+They could use the examples from the board and base their poems closely on Diana Hendry's or you could give them the option to use a setting of their choice.
+Students could use the original poem and simply extend it with further ideas.
 Some students could be challenged to use alliteration or more ambitious vocabulary.

-When the poems are finished, they could be illustrated in the same style as the book but using images and illustrations drawn from their own poem.
+When the poems are finished, they could be illustrated in the same way as in the book but reflecting the content of the students' own poetry.